LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

                ./spheral ex_prog.py --adiakData "test_name: the_cheat, test_num:10"

 .. note::
-   By default, all ``commandLine()`` inputs are added as Adiak metadata. ``--adiakData`` are for metadata that does not come through Spheral command line arguments.
-Adiak metadata can also be added through the python interface.
+   The ``--adiakData`` input is useful for specifying metadata but leaving the python script unchanged, such as when running tests through ATS.
+In most cases, adding Adiak metadata through the python interface is preferred.
 See :ref:`below <python_adiak>` for more details.

 Adding Region Timers in C++
 ---------------------------